FARAD Home Page: www.farad.org

 Frequently Asked Questions

 For VFDs that are already marketed, the changes went into effect October 1st, 2015.
-The transition of products to VFD status must be complete by the end of December 2016.
+The transition of products to VFD status was completed December 2016.
 Until that time, products can be used as they have traditionally been.

 Will injectable medications still be available?

 Yes, injectable antibiotics are not affected by these regulations.
 If an injectable antibiotic is available over-the-counter, it will continue to be available.
-Please note that in the state of California only, SB 27 will affect the over-the-counter status of medically important antimicrobials beginning January 2018.
+Please note that in the state of California only, SB 27 affected the over-the-counter status of medically important antimicrobials beginning January 2018.

 Yes, medicated milk replacers containing medically important antimicrobials such as oxytetracycline and neomycin will transition to VFD status.
 Products containing low levels of antibiotics meant to be fed continuously will likely become unavailable.